Determinantally equivalent nonzero functions: Proof of the symmetric case

-In other words, $c$ satisfying the cocycle property for cycles of lengths $1$, $2$ and $3$ is both a necessary and sufficient condition for $c$ to be a (full) cocycle function, that is, for it to satisfy the cocycle property for cycles of any length. \end{proposition} \begin{proof} We need to prove the cocycle property (\ref{cocycle_property}) for $c$.
-We proceed by induction on $r\geq1$ therein.
-The base case $r=1$ is already satisfied by $c$ thanks to (\ref{property_i_of_suff_cocycle}) of the hypothesis.
-For the inductive step, suppose that the cocycle property is satisfied by $c$ for cycles of length $r\geq 1$.
-Let $(z_1,\ldots,z_{r+2})\in\Lambda^{r+2}$ be a cycle of length $r+1$.
+In other words, $c$ satisfying the cocycle property for cycles of lengths $1$, $2$ and $3$ is both a necessary and sufficient condition for $c$ to be a (full) cocycle function, that is, for it to satisfy the cocycle property for cycles of any length. \end{proposition} \begin{proof} By (\ref{property_i_of_suff_cocycle}) and (\ref{property_ii_of_suff_cocycle}) of the hypothesis, we already have for all $z,w\in\Lambda$, $c(z,z)=1$ and $c(z,w)c(w,z)=1$.
+We proceed by induction on $r\geq3$ in (\ref{cocycle_property}).
+The base case $r=3$ is already satisfied by $c$ thanks to (\ref{property_iii_of_suff_cocycle}) of the hypothesis.
+We now move on to the inductive step.
+To this end, let $(z_1,\ldots,z_{r+1})\in\Lambda^{r+1}$ be an $(r+1)$-tuple.
 Then,